-Your gateway is slow transferring data to Amazon FSx
+Your gateway is slow transferring data to Amazon S3

-If your File Gateway is slow transferring data to Amazon FSx for Windows File Server, do the following:
+If your File Gateway is slow transferring data to Amazon S3, do the following:

-- If the CachePercentDirty metric is 80 or greater, your File Gateway is writing data faster to disk than it can upload the data to Amazon FSx for Windows File Server.
-Consider increasing the bandwidth for upload from your File Gateway, adding one or more cache disks, or slowing down client writes, or increase the throughput capacity for associated Amazon FSx for Windows File Server. - If the CachePercentDirty metric is low, check the IoWaitPercent metric.
+- If the CachePercentDirty metric is 80 or greater, your File Gateway is writing data faster to disk than it can upload the data to Amazon S3.
+Consider increasing the bandwidth for upload from your File Gateway, adding one or more cache disks, or slowing down client writes. - If the CachePercentDirty metric is low, check the IoWaitPercent metric.
 If IoWaitPercent is greater than 10, your File Gateway might be bottlenecked by the speed of the local cache disk.
 We recommend local solid state drive (SSD) disks for your cache, preferably NVM Express (NVMe).
-If such disks aren't available, try using multiple cache disks from separate physical disks for a performance improvement.
+If such disks aren't available, try using multiple cache disks from separate physical disks for a performance improvement. - If S3PutObjectRequestTime, S3UploadPartRequestTime, or S3GetObjectRequestTime are high, there might be a network bottleneck.
+Try analyzing your network to verify that the gateway has the expected bandwidth.